On the density for sums of independent exponential, Erlang and gamma variates: Fractional calculus and the extension to sums of independent gamma distributed random variables

-This approach lends itself to an easy extension for finding the density for the sum of $n$ independent gamma random variables, $n \ge 2$.
-We state the \textit{Hermite-Gennochi theorem} for the integral form of the divided difference $f[a_1, \dots, a_n]$: \begin{thm} (\textit{Hermite-Gennochi}).
-Let $f \in \mathbb{C}^{(n)}(\mathbb{R})$ and let $a_1, \dots, a_n$ be (not necessarily distinct) real numbers.
+This approach lends itself to an easy extension for finding the density for the sum of $k$ independent gamma random variables, $k \ge 2$.
+We provide the \textit{Hermite-Genocchi theorem} for the integral form of the divided difference $f[a_1, \dots, a_n]$: \begin{thm} (\textit{Hermite-Genocchi}).
+Let $f \in C^{n-1}(\mathbb{R})$ and let $a_1, \dots, a_n$ be (not necessarily distinct) real numbers.
 Then, for $n \ge 2$,

 where the domain of integration is the simplex

 and